superlinked/VectorHub/docs/articles/semantic_chunking.md

 The silhouette score (right axis) is a measure of both how similar an embedding is to its cluster and how different it is from other clusters' embeddings.
 A high silhouette score indicates that our clustering is optimal; a low score may suggest that we should reconsider the number of clusters.

-Let's take a look at our WCSS outputs.
+What are our WCSS outputs?
 We have 5 chunks that, based on our elbow point, should give us the most internally similar and externally distinct clusters.

 ```markdown
 Chunk 1: